stratapp-ai/stratapp-ai.github.io/_blog/venture-capital-and-next-gen-tech-to-create-value.md

 However post-deal, the value creation work (ideas, strategies, direction, why, plans, risks, initiatives, projects and day to day execution) needs to sit within the investee company itself.
 For three reasons: 1) that's where you want the IP, strategy and execution value created; 2) subsequent investment rounds due-diligence; and 3) making effective the onboarding of new hires as the company scales.

-Therefore post-deal, I believe VCs should mandate their investee companies to embrace #stratapp, as it is a win:win:win for investors:management:employees.
+Therefore post-deal, I believe VCs should encourage their investees to embrace #stratapp, as it is a win:win:win:win for investors:founders:management:employees.

 ### subsequent round due diligence & new hires